 - Assemble and frost: First, using a large serrated knife, trim the tops off the cake layers to create a flat surface.
 Place 1 layer on your cake stand.
 Evenly cover the top with cream cheese frosting.
 Top with 2nd layer, more frosting, then the third layer.
 Top with frosting and spread around the sides.
 The recipe doesn’t make a ton of frosting, just enough for a light frost.
 Top with blueberries or lemon garnish if desired.
 Refrigerate for at least 45 minutes before cutting or else the cake may fall apart as you cut.

-- Make ahead tip: Prepare cakes and frosting 1 day in advance.
+- Make Ahead & Freezing Instructions: Prepare cakes and frosting 1 day in advance.
 Keep cakes at room temperature, covered tightly.
 Refrigerate prepared frosting in an airtight container until ready to use.
 Frosted or unfrosted cakes may be frozen up to 2 months, thaw overnight in the refrigerator and bring to room temperature if desired before serving.

 - Cupcakes: Here is my lemon cupcakes recipe.
 You can add 1 cup of blueberries to the batter and top with cream cheese frosting.

 - Eggs: Room temperature eggs are recommended because they mix easily and quickly into the cake batter, reducing the risk of over-mixing (and an overly dense cake!).
 Place eggs into a bowl of warm water for 5 minutes before using or set the eggs out when you set out your cream cheese/butter for the recipe.